Clear cookie banners

 How do you make a clear cookie banner?

-The Dutch DPA highlights 9 important aspects of cookie banners.
+The AP highlights 9 important aspects of cookie banners.
 These 9 general rules help you make a clear cookie banner.
 In addition, you must always check for yourself if you meet all requirements of the GDPR when you process personal data using cookies.

 The general rules are: